VersaNexusIX/vera-cli/README.md

 API Reverse Engineering and endpoint mapping for audit tools

-Cross-platform Bot Integration (Telegram, WhatsApp, SMS, Terminal)
+Cross-platform Bot Integration (Telegram, SMS, Terminal)

 Web Scanning & Forensics for SQL/XLSX/admin panel extraction

 UX Logic & Emotional Systems for human-centered automation

 David is also known for building VERA CLI, a modular command-line interface that integrates media parsing, bot communication, and emotional prompt handling.
 His work emphasizes clean code, final output logic, and universal compatibility across platforms.

 He actively shares certified learning resources in DevOps, C programming, and system design to support young developers and online communities.
 Every project is treated as a legacy artefact—documented, versioned, and built to endure.

+---